nerves-project/boardid/README.md

-  -l <count>        The number of bytes to read for the 'binfile'/'uenv' methods -u <varname>      U-boot environment variable name for the 'uenv' method -n <count>        Print out count characters (least significant ones) -r <prefix>       Root directory prefix (used for unit tests) -v                Print out the program version
+  -l <count>        The number of bytes to read for the 'binfile'/'uenv' methods -u <varname>      U-boot environment variable name for the 'uenv' method -n <count>        Print out count characters (least significant ones) -p <string>       Prefix an ID with the specific string -r <prefix>       Root directory prefix (used for unit tests) -v                Print out the program version